NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] The sum of all ``FractionCoolLoadServed`` (across all HVAC systems) must be less than or equal to 1.
   .. [#] If SEER2 provided, converted to SEER using ANSI/RESNET/ICC 301-2022 Addendum C, where SEER = SEER2 / 0.95 if ducted and SEER = SEER2 if ductless.
   .. [#] If HSPF2 provided, converted to HSPF using ANSI/RESNET/ICC 301-2022 Addendum C, where HSPF = HSPF2 / 0.85 if ducted and HSPF = HSPF2 / 0.90 if ductless.
+  .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
+         HeatingDetailedPerformanceData must also be provided.
+  .. [#] If HeatingDetailedPerformanceData is provided, see :ref:`htg_detailed_perf_data`.
+         CoolingDetailedPerformanceData must also be provided.
   .. [#] The extension/HeatingCapacityRetention input is a more flexible alternative to HeatingCapacity17F, as it can apply to autosized systems and allows the heating capacity retention to be defined at a user-specified temperature (instead of 17F).
          Either input approach can be used, but not both.
   .. [#] FanPowerWattsPerCFM defaults to 0.07 W/cfm for ductless systems and 0.18 W/cfm for ducted systems.